-Earlier this year, I published a long story about a grandmother in Houston, Stephanie Johnson, who had lost access to her grandson after her daughter was murdered and who was fighting in court to be reunited with him.
+Earlier this year, I wrote about a grandmother in Houston, Stephanie Johnson, who had lost access to her grandson after her daughter was murdered and who was fighting in court to be reunited with him.

 Here’s an update on Stephanie’s plight.

 “The first time I saw him I just almost wanted to cry because he looks so hauntingly like his mother.”

 First, some background, in case you missed the original story: Stephanie’s daughter, Anne-Christine, went missing on December 8, 2016.
 Three weeks later, on December 30, police found her decomposing body in the League City, Texas home of her ex-husband, Shaun Hardy, and their five-year-old son, Roland.

 Police say that in an interview later that day, Shaun admitted to killing Anne-Christine, who had lost custody of Roland in their divorce in 2015.
 Shaun was charged with murder and tampering with a corpse and jailed.
 Bail was set at $1 million.